CamiloOY/SDL-2D-Game-Engine/README.md

 **Signature:** The signature of a system is a representation of the components it needs access to in order to perform its functionality.
 The signature of an entity is a representation of the types of components it has associated with it.

 ### Classes
-#### System
-The base class for all systems, this class simply contains a DenseSet of all entities matching the system's signature.
+**System:** The base class for all systems, this class simply contains a DenseSet of all entities matching the system's signature.

-#### EntityManager
-This class is responsible for creating and destroying entities, as well as keeping track of their signatures.
+**EntityManager:** This class is responsible for creating and destroying entities, as well as keeping track of their signatures.

+**ComponentManager:** The class in control of associating components with entities.
+All components must register with this class before they can be used.

+**SystemManager:** The SystemManager tracks system signatures, keeping systems updated on which entities they should be operating on.
+All systems must register with this class before they can be used.

+**Manager:** The overall manager that presents a unified interface for the three previously mentioned managers.
+This is the class that the client code will interact with, and it makes the relevant calls to the EntityManager, ComponentManager and SystemManager.
+For example, when you tell the manager to add a component to an entity, it will update that entity's signature and tell the SystemManager to notify the systems about the entity's updated signature.